Six degrees of separation: An optimal algorithm to calculate degrees of separation in social networks

-Bakhshandeh et al. have addressed the search problem of identifying the degree of separation between two users in social networks such as Twitter.
-They have introduced new search techniques to provide optimal or near optimal solutions.
-The experiments are performed using Twitter, and they show an improvement of several orders of magnitude over greedy approaches.
-Their optimal algorithm finds an average degree of separation of 3.43 between two random Twitter users, requiring an average of only 67 requests for information over the Internet to Twitter.
-A near-optimal solution of length 3.88 can be found by making an average of 13.3 requests.
+Bakhshandeh et al. have addressed the search problem of identifying the degree of separation between two users in social networks.
+They introduced new search techniques to provide optimal or near optimal solutions.
+The experiments were performed on Twitter (now X) in 2011, and showed an improvement of several orders of magnitude over greedy approaches.
+Their optimal algorithm found an average degree of separation of 3.43 between 2 random Twitter users, requiring an average of only 67 requests for information.
+A near-optimal solution of length 3.88 could be found by making an average of 13.3 requests.

 Popularization

 No longer limited strictly to academic or philosophical thinking, the notion of six degrees recently has become influential throughout popular culture.
-Further advances in communication technology – and particularly the Internet – have drawn great attention to social networks and human interconnectedness.
+Further advances in communication technology—and particularly the Internet—have drawn great attention to social networks and human interconnectedness.
 As a result, many popular media sources have addressed the term.
 The following provide a brief outline of the ways such ideas have shaped popular culture.

 Popularization of offline practice

 John Guare's Six Degrees of Separation

 American playwright John Guare wrote a play in 1990 and released a 1993 film that popularized it; it is Guare's most widely known work.
 The play ruminates upon the idea that any two individuals are connected by at most five others.
 As one of the characters states:

 I read somewhere that everybody on this planet is separated by only six other people.
 Six degrees of separation between us and everyone else on this planet.
 The President of the United States, a gondolier in Venice, just fill in the names.
 I find it A) extremely comforting that we're so close, and B) like Chinese water torture that we're so close because you have to find the right six people to make the right connection...
 I am bound to everyone on this planet by a trail of six people.

 Guare, in interviews, attributed his awareness of the "six degrees" to Marconi.
 Although this idea had been circulating in various forms for decades, it is Guare's piece that is most responsible for popularizing the phrase "six degrees of separation."
-Following Guare's lead, many future television and film sources would later incorporate the notion into their stories.
+Following Guare's lead, many future television and film sources later incorporated the notion into their stories.

 J. J. Abrams, the executive producer of television series Six Degrees and Lost, played the role of Doug in the film adaptation of this play.